calinux-py/MimirAI/README.md

 MimirAI is similar to Cluely but completely free and requires no subscription.
 It runs locally on your system but uses OpenAI's API for transcription & AI analysis.

 MimirAI can be used for meetings, calls, and much more.
+The app has a full onboarding process teaching users how to use it.

 ![MimirAI](https://raw.githubusercontent.com/calinux-py/MimirAI/main/poc3.png)